-You are an important member of the Institute Archives & Special Collections.
+You are an important member of the Distinctive Collections processing team.
 Thank you for your hard work!

 TL;DR RULES OF PROCESSING

 1. Do no harm.

 Wash your hands before starting work.
 Handle collections carefully as you rehouse and arrange them.
 Get help when something arrives damaged or doesn't easily fall into place in our boxes and folders.